SciML/DiffEqDocs.jl/docs/src/analysis/parameterized_functions.md

 ### Limitations

-The macro is a DSL and thus has different internal semantics than standard Julia functions.
+The macro is a Domain-Specific Language (DSL) and thus has different internal semantics than standard Julia functions.
 In particular:

 1) Control sequences and conditionals (while, for, if) will not work in the macro.
 2) Intermediate calculations (likes that don't start with `d_`) are incompatible